graezykev/ts-eslint-standard-js/steps.md

 The semicolons will disappear after you press `Command + S` to save your code.

-By sharing this `settings.json` in Git or any other version control tools, if your teammates have the extension `dbaeumer.vscode-eslint` installed, the same behavior will occur in their VS Code.
+By sharing this `settings.json` in Git or any other version control tools, if your teammates have the extension `dbaeumer.vscode-eslint` installed, the same behaviour will occur in their VS Code.

 ### Recommend Installing the Extension